jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

   __Steve Ballmer:__ *"Linux is not in the public domain.
 Linux is a cancer that attaches itself in an intellectual property sense to everything it touches.
 That's the way that the license works."*  [1 June 2001 Chicago Sun Times](https://web.archive.org/web/20011108013601/http://www.suntimes.com/output/tech/cst-fin-micro01.html "Steve Ballmer calls Linux a cancer")

 When you hear the term *"free and opensource software"* what comes to mind?
-Do you agree with these quotes?
+The quotes listed above state a range of opinions  and outlooks.
+Do you agree with any of these quotes?
 Do you disagree?
-The question came to my mind often during my time teaching courses on opensource.
+These are the questions to keep in mind as you begin to understand *free and opensource software*.

 Most people are exposed to opensource through using Linux either in school or at work.
 In reading the above quotes it is clear there is more then a technological discussion going on, this is really a philosophy of technology discussion.
 Operating systems are what powers our computers and smart phones, it is what allows us to interact with the hardware contained within.

-  This text strives to be different than other books in the market in two areas;  first the philosophy of free and opensource software and its origin and impact upon our computing world.
+This text strives to be different than other books in the market in two areas;

+1) We will describe the philosophy of free and opensource software and it's origin and impact upon our computing world.
-  Second, this book will cover the basic technical structure and how to use free and opensource operating systems--Unix, Linux, and BSD based systems.
+2) This book will cover the basic technical structure and how to use free and opensource operating systems--primarialy Linux but where noted Unix and BSD based systems.

 ###For Instructors